PacktPublishing/Mastering-Linux-Administration/14/EKS.md

 kubectl get pods --all-namespaces
 ```

+### Adding an EKS cluster context to kubeconfig

-Update local kubeconfig to include the EKS cluster.
+If you need to manage your EKS cluster from a different machine, update the local kubeconfig to include the EKS cluster.
+This machine needs to have the AWS CLI configured.

 ```
 aws eks update-kubeconfig \